- Books, Literature, and Writing»

 “Michael?”
 Johnny Mac answered, surprised that his office manager was calling him so early.

 With further conversation, Michael informed Johnny Mac of the weather conditions and urged him to close the office for the day.
 “Turn on the television, Sir,” he said, “and get the reports yourself.
-Most everything is shut down today, and likely to continue so for a while.”
+Most everything has shut down today, and likely to continue so for a while.”

 Peering out a frosted windowpane at the snow-covered ground, Johnny Mac responded with a solid, “No.” Continuing, he urged Michael, “Keep the office open for all who can make it in.
 I’ll be there myself shortly.”